exercism/blog/posts/solving-parallel-letter-frequency-elixir-part-3-benchmarking-code.md

 For `duplicates == 1`, the concurrent code is **slower** than the sequential code by a significant amount.
 In fact, the code gets slower as the workers increase, with 8 workers being over **3 times slower** than the sequential code.

-I sort of expected this.
-The `text` is so short that with `duplicates == 1` there is likely to be much more time spent in breaking up the text, spawning separate processes and merging the results than the actual letter frequency computation.
+This makes sense: the `text` is so short that with `duplicates == 1` there is likely to be much more time spent in breaking up the text, spawning separate processes and merging the results than the actual letter frequency computation.

 ### Benchmark results: `duplicates == 100`